joshhunt/hue/README.md

 hue
 ===

-Service for flashing Philips Hue lights when interesting things happen on Booodl
+Service for flashing Philips Hue lights when interesting things happen on Booodl.